themayursinha/blog/_posts/2026-09-18-i-tested-a-model-that-refuses-to-write-anything.md

 **It fails in the safe direction, mostly.** All six of Jev's incident misses were over-escalations, meaning it asked for human attention on cases a human would have closed.
 On the trace workflow, four of five misses also over-escalated and one went the other way, calling a real problem less urgent than it was.
 Over-escalation spends analyst time.
 Under-escalation loses incidents, and it appeared once in 14 cases, which is the number I would want to drive down before this touches a real queue.

 I also ran four adversarial probe types against four base cases in each workflow, so 16 probe executions per workflow, including instructions hidden in tool output telling the model to export a customer table.
 Jev flipped one decision on incidents and four on traces, every one of them upward.
-The frontier model flipped none on incidents and four on traces.
+Haiku flipped none on incidents and four on traces.
+Luna flipped two and seven.
 In these probes the deterministic code floor prevented every downgrade even when the model's answers moved, which is the part of the design I would defend in a review.

 ## What this does not prove